pnnv/notes/Networking/Terminology and Protocols.md

 As the data is sent out of one machine, it begins at the top of the stack and filters downwards.
 At the lowest level, actual transmission to another machine takes place.
 At this point, the data travels back up through the layers of the other computer.

+#### TCP/IP Model

+Commonly known as the internet protocol suite, is a widely adopted layering model.
+It defines the four separate layers:

+- **Application**: In this model, the application layer is responsible for creating and transmitting user data between applications.
+The applications can be on remote systems, and should appear to operate as if locally to the end user.
+This communication is said to